-- Performed on "bulk" samples, which contains a large number of cells (millions). - The "bulk" data measure the average signals (gene expression, TF binding, methylation, etc.) of many cells, and ignore the inter-cellular heterogeneities: - Different cell types. - Variation among the same cell type.
+- Most of the biological experiments are performed on "bulk" samples, which contains a large number of cells (millions). - The "bulk" data measure the average signals (gene expression, TF binding, methylation, etc.) of many cells. - The bulk measurement ignores the inter-cellular heterogeneities: - Different cell types. - Variation among the same cell type.